Programme Evaluation in Development

 Credits: 4 ECTS

 Programme evaluations are an area of increasing importance in the field of international development cooperation.
-The course will introduce students to the major methodological choices and practical challenges often faced by development practitioners when implementing these evaluations.
+This introductory course will familiarize students with the major tools, methodological choices, and practical challenges typically faced by development practitioners when implementing these evaluations.

 The course will be evaluated as follows:

-Each student will develop a proposed evaluation design for a programme of their choice (students will be presented with a set of examples to choose from).
-The assignment will consist of an in-class presentation (20% of the total course grade) and a written project (20% of the total course grade).
+Teams of two students to develop a proposed evaluation design for a case study programme of their choice (students will be presented with a set of case study examples in late November).
+In-class presentation at the end of the semester (20% of the total course grade) and a written project (20% of the total course grade, due early January).

 The penalty for late submission of coursework is 0.5/10.00 per 24 hours.
 If you foresee a reason for late submission please contact the course teacher as soon as possible prior to the due date.